hydrationdynamics/flardl/FUNDING.md

 # Funding

-Initial development of zeigen was was undertaken by GenerisBio, LLC.
+Development of zeigen was was undertaken by GenerisBio, LLC.